RTAkland/JvmOnlyLinter/README.md

-with JVM target and inspect if your kotlin code called the declaration with `@JvmOnly` annotation, if so, the compiler will get error and cannot be compiled successfully(This can be set via dsl by default its level is `ERROR`, `WARNING` is also available If set this value to `WARNING` the compiler will not get error, just print a warning info to the console)
+with JVM target and inspect if your kotlin code called the declaration with `@JvmOnly` annotation, if so, the compiler will get error and cannot be compiled successfully(This can be set via dsl by default its level is `ERROR`, `WARNING` is also available If set this value to `WARNING` the compiler will not get error, just print a warning info to the console).

+This compiler plugin support K2

 # Apply plugin